coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 unharmed, but the bag must be put right before it can be used again.
 If living creatures are placed within the bag, they can survive for up to 10 minutes, after which time they suffocate.
-Retrieving a specific item from a *bag of holding* is a move action---unless the bag contains more than an ordinary backpack would hold, in which case retrieving a specific item is a full-round action.
+Retrieving a specific item from a *bag of holding* is a move action—unless the bag contains more than an ordinary backpack would hold, in which case retrieving a specific item is a full-round action.